We currently run weekly morning and evening courses in Thames Ditton and Teddington suitable for beginners to the more advanced.

 + TAKING YOUR STUDIES FURTHER OR WOULD LIKE MORE INDIVIDUAL ATTENTION?

-TRY A ONE-DAY WORKSHOP STUDIO SESSION
+TRY A ONE-TO-ONE WORKSHOP STUDIO SESSION

 Some students might not have the time to attend the 8-week course, or simply live too far away.